davidpots/playsongnotes/_lessons/51 [Simon and Garfunkel] Mrs Robinson.md

 patreon_lesson_url: https://www.patreon.com/posts/21721986
 ---

+## Editor's notes

+Welcome to my guitar lesson teaching _Mrs.
+Robinson_ by Simon and Garfunkel.
+I've made two lessons, one of which teaches the basics and the other of which gets into some more complex licks and fills you can add while strumming.
+I've also included a separate video showing a complete play-along cover, where I put it all together.
+I'll be playing with no capo (add capo 2 if you want to play along with Simon and Garfunkel).
+Good luck!

-## Video lesson
+## Free Video Lessons

 My beginner lesson, focusing on chords and strumming:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/dG9WdrqvgYA?showinfo=0" frameborder="0" allowfullscreen></iframe>
+{% include youtube_embed.html yt_id = page.yt_video_id %}

 For an intermediate lesson showing some of the runs and fills, see this:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/EHUoA3flT4E?showinfo=0" frameborder="0" allowfullscreen></iframe>
+{% include youtube_embed.html yt_id = 'EHUoA3flT4E' %}

+And here's my play-along cover of the entire song:

+{% include youtube_embed.html yt_id = 'u8-24OnUle8' %}

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

-## Editor's notes

-In my first lesson, I show you how to play the basics of "Mrs. Robinson" by Simon and Garfunkel.
-I'll be using no capo and will focus primarily on the chords and strumming patterns you'll need to play the song.
-This lesson includes chord charts, tablature, strumming pattern diagrams, and the progressions you'll need for each section.
-If you're looking for some of the more advanced riffs, runs, and fills this song uses -- look for my other lesson where I break those down in detail.

-In my second lesson, I'll show you how to play some of the fills, riffs, and runs for this song.
-This is a slightly more intermediate lesson, following up on my beginner-friendly lesson that shows the basic chords and strumming patterns needed to play this song.
-In this lesson, I'll be playing without a capo –– and will show you how to play the (1) intro/filler riff; (2) a verse melody riff; (3) the verse walkdown from C to A minor; and (4) the chorus walkdown from C to D to G.

-Timestamps for my second lesson:

-- 0:00 Lesson overview
-- 3:05 Intro & Filler Riff
-- 7:06 Verse Melody Riff
-- 9:13 Verse Walkdown (C to Am)
-- 11:04 Chorus Walkdown (C to D to G)

-## My guitar cover of the entire song

-<iframe width="560" height="315" src="https://www.youtube.com/embed/u8-24OnUle8?showinfo=0" frameborder="0" allowfullscreen></iframe>

 ## Lyrics with chords